wendellpiez/XMLjellysandwich/docs/oscal/readme.md

 OSCAL is the Open Security Controls Assessment Language.

+For *examples* of XML documents designed to showcase functionalities of the OSCAL applications, download and unzip the file [oscal-examples.zip](oscal-examples.zip "oscal-examples.zip")

 Current applications:

 * [Baseline matrix](baseline-matrix) - paints your OSCAL profile's coverage of 800-53 control families, following look/feel of the official NIST publication (SP800-53B).